Updated June 9, 2023

-These certifications prove to be the catalysts for a project management career path and help in the growth of a project manager almost exponentially.
+These certifications prove to be the catalysts for a project management career path and help a project manager’s growth almost exponentially.
 If you feel your project management professional career needs a little boost to send you spiraling upwards, then a certification in project management as a career path can be a great aid to that.

-Knowledge isn’t something that’s static and needs a wave of dynamism as well.
-Once you’ve learned a particular aspect in a subject, there’s a good chance that you will remember it your whole life through, but there’s also a good chance that throughout the time you delved into that piece of information or subject expertise, things within that area have changed significantly.
-With these changes comes the possibility of having new ideas and perspectives of a problem within project management, and as someone who is on all fours to get updated and refreshed in their project management career path, you will be all ears when it comes to getting updated.
+Knowledge isn’t static and needs a wave of dynamism as well.
+Once you’ve learned a particular aspect of a subject, there’s a good chance that you will remember it your whole life.
+Still, there’s also a good chance that things within that area have changed significantly throughout the time you delved into that piece of information or subject expertise.
+With these changes comes the possibility of having new ideas and perspectives on a problem within project management.
+As someone on all fours to get updated and refreshed in their project management career path, you will be all ears when it comes to getting updated.

-If you’ve been a holder of a certified credential such as PMP or MPM or CAPM or others, you will need an update or a renewal of the credential proving to be just as beneficial for you as is your entire plan to get back up on your feet.
+If you’ve been a holder of a certified credential such as PMP or MPM or CAPM, or others, you will need an update or a renewal of the credential proving to be just as beneficial for you as your entire plan back up on your feet.

-You have just swiftly passed through your week at work and all you can remember of it are the tasks you performed but not exactly what you achieved for yourself as a project management professional.
+You have just swiftly passed through your week at work, and all you can remember are the tasks you performed but not exactly what you achieved for yourself as a project management professional.
 In that case, it’s necessary that you implement an approach to your daily calendar, just as you would do for your team members within the organization.

-Keeping track of your achievements and setting targets to determine your progress is something that you need to do in order to keep a tab on your endeavor to make things spark up for you again.
+Keeping track of your achievements and setting targets to determine your progress is something you need to do to keep a tab on your endeavor to make things spark up for you again.

-- Take a simple Excel sheet and jot down your learning and subsequently your achievements as per your understanding and your project management career goals.
+- Take a simple Excel sheet and jot down your learning and, subsequently, your achievements per your understanding and project management career goals.
 The spreadsheet can contain the following: